looker-open-source/sdk-codegen/README.md

 * read the Looker API configuration(s) from the `looker.ini` file.

   * **Note**: There should be at most 2 entries in `looker.ini`: one for API version 3.1. and one for 3.0.
-Because 3.1 is a superset of 3.0, you really only need 3.1
+API 3.1 is a superset of 3.0, so 3.0 shouldn't be used.

 * download (if the specification file is not already present) the Looker API specification file(s) from the configured Looker server(s)